kostya-zero/racinfo/.github/ISSUE_TEMPLATE/update-project.md

-﻿---
+---
-name: Update Project.
+name: Update project
 about: Request to update information about your project to the list.
-title: 'Update <project>'
+title: Update <project>
-labels: [ ]
+labels: ''
-assignees: ''
+assignees: kostya-zero

 ---

 **Specify a new URL to the Git repository:**